Oestrogen-Boosting Foods

 Another study found that phytoestrogens in red wine may stop cancer cell growth, particularly among postmenopausal women.

-6. Sesame seeds affect oestrogen levels, with potent antioxidant activity fighting chronic disease risk factors.
+6. Sesame seeds affect oestrogen levels, with potent antioxidant activity helping fight chronic disease risk factors.

 Simple to add to almost any meal — and they may help improve your cholesterol levels.